guoqingbao/Candle-GCU/README.md

 ✅: Initial implementation done.

-## Sample (LLaMa2 & Mistral & Phi-2 Inference)
+## Sample LLM Inference (LLaMa2, Mistral, Phi-2, Yi)
-1. Download LLaMa2 weights to a local folder (e.g., THE_WEIGHT_FOLDER), it should contains the following files:
+1. Download LLaMa2 weights to a local folder (e.g., THE_WEIGHT_FOLDER), it should contains at least the following files:

-config.json             model-00001-of-00002.safetensors  special_tokens_map.json  tokenizer.model
+config.json             model-00001-of-00002.safetensors
-tokenizer.json          model-00002-of-00002.safetensors  tokenizer_config.json
+tokenizer.json          model-00002-of-00002.safetensors
-generation_config.json  pytorch_model.bin.index.json

 Replace **/home/llama2_weights/** with your weight folder and run the following command on Scorpio: